whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-19-Mission-Cute-Cyber-Monday-2015-Box-Review.md

 <br>

 <p>This teal bag charm although cute in style, is not fluffy enough for me to use by itself, but that's my personal preference.
-When compared to the purple bag charm that FabFitFun included in their <a href="http://whatsupmailbox.com/subscriptions/reviews/FabFitFun-Subscription-Box-Fall-2015-Review-Coupon/" target="_blank">Fall 2015 Box</a>, this one falls short since the material is rigid making it look kind of flat when attached to a bag.
+When compared to the purple bag charm that was included in the <a href="http://whatsupmailbox.com/subscriptions/reviews/FabFitFun-Subscription-Box-Fall-2015-Review-Coupon/" target="_blank">FabFitFun Fall 2015 Box</a>, this one falls short since the material is rigid making it look kind of flat when attached to a bag.
 It might look good when layered with another bag charm though, so I might just do that and use this nevertheless.</p>

 <br>